Israel’s once-mighty Labor party weighs unity with Netanyahu

 Netanyahu is scheduled to face trial next month on charges of fraud, breach of trust and accepting bribes.
 He denies the charges.

-But allying with Netanyahu runs against repeated campaign promises by Peretz, who shaved his decades-old signature mustache on video last year.

-“Now everybody can read my lips,” he said.
-He then pledged never to join a Netanyahu-led government.
+One of those would-be ministers, Itzik Shmuli, said on twitter that entering the government was the right thing to do and would allow the party to promote its social agenda and to “put the brakes” on any attempts to undermine democracy.

+But critics have noted that Labor could now become an accessory to dismantling the Oslo peace accords by the Palestinians.
+The interim agreements were spearheaded by Labor Prime Minister Yitzhak Rabin, who was assassinated by an ultranationalist extremist in 1995.

-The Netanyahu-Gantz agreement also includes a clause to advance plans to annex parts of the occupied West Bank, including Israeli settlements, starting on July 1.
+The Netanyahu-Gantz agreement includes a clause to advance plans to annex parts of the occupied West Bank, including Israeli settlements, starting on July 1.
+Such a move would all but destroy any remaining hopes of establishing a Palestinian state.

-Peretz has said he would oppose such a move from within the government.
-But some Labor supporters believe that by joining Netanyahu’s government, the party will be accessory to dismantling the Oslo Accords with the Palestinians spearheaded by Labor prime minister Yitzhak Rabin, who was assassinated by a right-wing extremist in 1995.

-Labor lawmaker Merav Michaeli appealed to party members to reject joining the government.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.